rosneru/DesignPatterns/README.md

 ## Development environment
 ### Dependencies
-To build the project a Linux system and the follwing tools are needed:
+To build the project a Linux system and the following tools are needed:
 - gcc >= 6 (e.g. on Debian install the package 'build-essential')
 - cmake >= 2.8